 Jack Arnst of Kaiapoi near Christchurch made a number of these.
 They are somewhat similar to the Johnson A-Line, but have a sewing-machine wheel and an Ashford mother-of-all.
 The front edges of the uprights are shaped with a couple of shoulders along their length, though this is hard to see in the front view.
 Mr Arnst used to collect the sewing machine wheels from the local rubbish tip so his wheel-making was limited by the number of wheels he could find.

 Norman Aston of Levin made a few of these little upright wheels as well as big norwegian-style wheels.
 This one is made from recycled kauri and has no maker's mark.

 Baynes Colonial upright wheels were designed and made by Ian Baynes of Ashburton, and were first advertised in The Web in 1978.
 They were sold as kitsets for $76.
 About 250 of the first model (photographs at top) were made.
 Like all Baynes wheels they had the distinctive hole in the whorl, but as the back view shows they also had a most unusually shaped table.
 According to an advertisement in the Woman's Weekly, you could buy as an extra a turned rod that fitted on the back of the table so that the wheel became a standard lamp!

 By November 1979 the wheel was redesigned and the Baynes Colonial wheel has looked very much the same since then.
 It is now available with a double treadle, and since 1993 the business has been owned by Murray Bebbington.

 More on Ian Baynes and his wheels

 John Beauchamp used to spin in his navy days, as well as make spinning wheels.
-He made a varied range, but these upright wheels were particularly popular.
-This one has no markings but its owner remembers buying it from the maker before 1979.
+He made a varied range, but his upright wheels were particularly popular.
+Neither of these two have any markings but the owner of the first one remembered buying it from the maker before 1979.